 The availability of an interface depends on a number of factors and may be

-may be provided by the core snap or via snaps providing the slot.
-The
+provided by the core snap or via snaps providing the slot.
+The available

 A complete list of interfaces is provided in the Interfaces reference.
 You can also see the list of interfaces available on a system and the snaps using them with